 Why choose Victorian Cosmetic Institute as your provider of Fraxel laser treatments?

-Victorian Cosmetic Institute has the latest version of the Fraxel laser with the dual wavelengths 1550nm and 1927nm.
+The Victorian Cosmetic Institute has the latest version of the Fraxel laser with the dual wavelengths 1550nm and 1927nm.
 Our staff have been highly trained in Fraxel laser treatments.
-Your treatment will be performed by our doctors and nurses.
+Your treatment will be performed by experienced practitioners.

 Otherwise, you can phone us directly on 1300 863 824.